What happens when a subscriber disputes a paid subscription on Substack?

 If a paid subscriber initiates a chargeback, Substack will notify you, the publisher, via email with the following:

-Important: When a subscriber disputes a charge with their card issuer, Stripe will charge the writer $15.00 per dispute, regardless of the outcome.
+Important: In the near future, Stripe will begin to charge a dispute counter fee.
+If you win the dispute, Stripe returns the disputed fee to you.
 Substack is unable to cover dispute charges because individual publishers are considered the merchant of record in our current integration.

 You can read more about how chargebacks work on Stripe's website.